LinHong149/Robeartics-Centerstage/README.md

 ### Bug fixes
  * Fixes Robot Controller app crash on Android 9+ when a Driver Station connects.
- * Fixes issue where an OpMode was responsible for calling shutdown on the TensorFlow TFObjectDetector.
+ * Fixes issue where an OpMode was responsible for calling shutdown on the org.firstinspires.ftc.teamcode.teleop.TensorFlow TFObjectDetector.
 Now this is done automatically.
  * Fixes Vuforia initialization blocks to allow user to chose AxesOrder.
 Updated relevant blocks sample opmodes.
  * Fixes [FtcRobotController issue #114](https://github.com/FIRST-Tech-Challenge/FtcRobotController/issues/114)